 Are Bananas Good for Constipation?

-Ripe bananas are good for constipation because they are high in soluble fiber (AKA pectin) which draws water from the intestines and creates movement in the bowels.
+Ripe bananas are good for constipation because they are high in soluble fiber (AKA pectin) which draws water from the intestines and creates movement in the bowels, keeping the gut healthy.
 Have one in the morning to get things going.
 But be careful!
-Unripe bananas can cause constipation because they still contain a high amount of starch, which is difficult for the body to digest.
+Unripe bananas can cause constipation because they still contain a high amount of resistant starch, which is difficult for the body to digest.